 I use non-attachment, I have learned that the reality of something not going as I wanted, means I live on to try something else.
 It often brings new fresh opportunity.
 I will not pretend that I have no attachments because I do, my family, friends some possessions.
 I have just found a way of holding the outcome and accepting whatever it is.

-Achieving a place of non- attachment can be deep work and difficult to explain in words; it is hard to describe, but it is a skill I urge you to cultivate as with it comes the freedom of action and life without fear.
+Achieving a place of non- attachment can be deep work and difficult to explain in words; it is hard to describe, but it is a skill I urge you to cultivate as with it comes to the freedom of action and life without fear.

 Going back to David’s situation he was very attached and driven by his outcomes and he was facing a life or death situation.
-He is an inspiration, within six months of his neck operation to remove the tumor on his spine he cycled Mont Ventoux, three times in one day.
+He is an inspiration, within six months of his neck operation to remove the tumour on his spine he cycled Mont Ventoux, three times in one day.

 Sitting at the top at the end of this amazing ride.
 He reflected that most people with his cancer would be resting in a chair while he was resting at the top of a mountain.